 UAA M.S.W. alumni have held a variety of leadership positions, including:

 - Clinical director of family behavioral health services

 By the numbers..

 Social work master’s degree program highlights

-Integrating classroom learning, state-of-the-art interactive technology and community-based field work, UAA’s M.S.W. program helps you gain core competencies relevant to practicing social work in local communities.
+Integrating classroom learning, interactive technology and community-based field work, UAA’s M.S.W. program helps you gain core competencies relevant to practicing social work in Alaska and around the globe.

 - Gain hands-on experience working in a community agency.
-With two practicum field placements, UAA’s Master of Social Work program provides extensive first-hand work experience that will prepare you for a career as an advanced generalist social worker.
+The UAA Master of Social Work program provides extensive first-hand work experience through field practicum placements that will prepare you for a career as an advanced generalist social worker.

 - Work with faculty on community-based research projects.
 Faculty have experience and expertise across multiple areas of practice.
 Some examples of their specialties include infant and early childhood mental health, child welfare, veterans, homelessness, food insecurity, poverty, family functioning, community development, service provision in rural Alaska, social work education and integrated behavioral health.

 - Make an even greater impact through civic engagement and service learning.
 You can actively engage in social issues while preparing for your future with opportunities for additional work experience, professional development and networking.